Health System and Hospital

 Different studies prove everything and nothing

-• Free primary care
+• Free basic care

-• Second-highest life expectancy among EU countries, among the top five in Europe
+• Second highest life expectancy among EU countries, among the top five in Europe

 Search